-Your Weeping Fig will need a location which is fairly bright in order for it to do well indoors.
-Some shade is okay, but you do have to be careful as if the light levels are too low then in a short time your plant will tell you it's unhappy by shedding leaves.
-Some direct sunshine will be fine, but only if it's sun from early morning or late afternoon.
+Your Ficus will need a location which is fairly bright in order for it to do well indoors.
+Some shade is okay, but you do have to be careful as if the light levels are too low then in a short time your Weeping Fig will tell you it's unhappy by shedding leaves.
+Some direct sunshine will be fine, but midday sun could be too much for your plant, so early morning or late afternoon sunshine is best.

-The leaves on your Weeping Fig might look small, but there is a lot of them which means it can be quite a heavy feeder.
-To keep your plant happy with lush green leaves look to feed up to once every month during the growing seasons, none in Winter.
+The leaves on your Weeping Fig might look small, but there is a lot of them, which means it can be quite a heavy feeder.
+To keep yours happy with lush green leaves, look to feed up to once every month during the growing seasons, none needed in Winter.

-The average temperature in the average home or office is brilliant for this plant.
-If you're comfortable temperature wise, then so is your Weeping Fig. For active growth to occur the temperature needs to be at or above 15°C / 59°F. Always keep your Ficus out of cold draughts.
+The average temperature in the standard home or office is brilliant.
+If you're comfortable temperature wise, then so is your Ficus.
+For active growth to occur the temperature needs to be at or above 15°C (59°F).
+Always keep your plant out of cold draughts.

-Very young plants need to be repotted every year or so, as they can grow quite fast and will need space for their roots to grow into.
-Newly brought plants from a store which are a good size will most likely be mature enough to need less frequent repotting and so will only need this doing every two or three years.
+Very young plants need to be repotted every year or so, this is because they can grow quite fast and will need space for their roots to establish.
+Newly brought plants from a store which are a good size will most likely be mature enough to need less frequent repotting and so you'll only need to repot every two or three years.

 Plants older than this will only need very occasion repotting, otherwise you risk heavy leaf fall.
 Very mature Weeping Fig's which are heavy to move, are best off not being repotted at all (unless you feel it's essential).
 Instead, they benefit more from scrapping off the top inch or two of soil and top dressing with fresh compost every couple of years.